 They should be watered daily and will actually thrive partially submerged in a pond or wicking bed.
 Pay close attention for signs of wilting immediately after planting, or any time you move them to a new location.

-SPECIFIC NPK NUTRIENTS
+LEARN ABOUT SPECIFIC NPK NUTRIENTS

 If you choose to use traditional – chemical – products, your ideal N-P-K ratio will be 20-10-20 for growing elephant ears.
 20-20-20 is also an acceptable option.
 Organic products work differently and these ratios are often less important.